GabeSamurai/quiz-machine/README.md

 - path.txt will be created if there is none
 - there must be a file named quiz.csv
-- if there is a path.txt created, you can change the starting quiz
+- if there is a path.txt created, you can change the starting quiz in it or inside the program